sigasi/sigasi_insights/manual/libraries.md

 To exclude a file from all libraries, the library mapping context menu provides an `Exclude from build` option.
 You can apply that to any file or folder in the project.
-Sigasi will then assume that the corresponding resource is not a part of the project and will not include that resource in a project build.
+Sigasi Studio will then assume that the corresponding resource is not a part of the project and will not include that resource in a project build.
 This is typically useful when you have stale copies of HDL files or folders lying around that you want simply to be ignored.